-I have paid off about $4,000 in debt since January 1st and I am still going strong along my journey.
+I have paid off over $15,000 in debt in one year, and plan to finish October 2018.
+If you want to check out my current progress, check out my Debt Free Journey Reports.
 The Dave Ramsey book changed my life and outlook on money.
 I refuse to get into anymore debt, because of The Total Money Makeover.

 A lot of people have asked me if I regret taking out student loans or if I wish I would have done it differently.
-My student loans are the reason that I have debt.
+My student loans are almost 100% of the reason that I have debt.
 They are the reason that I am on this debt free journey.

 I have student loans because I lived in the dorms during my freshman year. ($10,000)

 I believe that every student should live on campus for at least one semester.
 I met one of my favorite people from living in the dorms.
 My roommate was amazing and she was so much fun!
 Alie and I have so many memories from living together because she was my first “random” roommate outside of the military.
 She taught me to understand that everyone is different.
 She also taught me that we both lied on our roommate preferences sheet and still got paired together.

 Living in the dorms during my freshman year was practical, convenient, and insanely helpful to my freshman education.
 After moving out of the dorms, it was easier to skip class and not participate in on campus activities.
 I was insanely involved during my freshman year.
 Campus involvement is directly related to graduating in four years.
 There were very few classes that I didn’t attend when I did live in the dorms, even when it was at 8:30 in the morning!
 But the farther away from campus I got, the harder it was to go to class.

 I don’t regret my student loans because I studied abroad ($8,000)